sebranly/video-game-tester/README.md

 I think that the golden rule is to create the level editor at the very beginning of the project and then to use it for every single level.
 If such a process feels fastidious, it means that the players won't appreciate the level editor.
 Usually AAA games are built based on an internal level editor tool.
 Some of them even got released publicly, like Mario Maker for instance.

-A real plus is to offer a progressive level editor based on the progress of the player within the game.
+A real plus is to offer a progressive level editor that contains more and more features/items based on the progress of the player within the game.
 For example, offer a selection of visual themes in the level editor once the player discovered them by playing the game.

 ## BomberMario